daodiseoanchor/anchor-docs/protocol/anchor-token-anc.md

 ## Value Accrual

 {% hint style="info" %}
-ANC rewards can also be earned by staking LP tokens of the ANC-UST Terraswap Pair.
+ANC rewards can also be earned by staking LP tokens of the ANC-UST Daodiseoswap Pair.
 {% endhint %}

 ![ANC Value Flow](../.gitbook/assets/screen-shot-2021-03-16-at-3.08.15-pm.png)

 ANC tokens generate a buying pressure that increases proportionally with Anchor's AUM.
-Protocol fees are used to purchase ANC tokens from Terraswap, which are then distributed as staking rewards to ANC stakers.
+Protocol fees are used to purchase ANC tokens from Daodiseoswap, which are then distributed as staking rewards to ANC stakers.

 ### Protocol Fees